openpassphrase/opp/docs/source/devenv.rst

 System setup
 ------------

-The recommended development platform is Ubuntu Xenial.
+The recommended development platform is Ubuntu Jammy.
 At a minimum, you will need several packages in order to start development.
 There is a handy `setup <dev/opp_setup.sh>`_ script that you may use to initialize your dev system.
 Refer to the script for a full list of required and useful packages.